Rakeshpavan333/manifold-approx/README.md

-# Efficient algorithms and data-structure for smooth manifolds
+# Efficient algorithm and data-structure for smooth manifolds

 ## Overview